mitchcampbell/Gess/readme.md

 ### Work Left To Do

 This game is a work in progress.
 A list of intended features I intend to add can be found on [the project's Kanban board](https://github.com/users/mitchcampbell/projects/3).

+Given that this game began as a project with a few strict requirements for how it should be interacted with, and the PyGame GUI was grafted on after completion, there are some peculiarities in the architecture and design.
+For example, most of the (for lack of a better term) "back end" game logic resides in a single file, GessGame.py, and the files starting with an underscore "_" contain the means by which the PyGame GUI "plays" GessGame.py.
+That said, the game doesn't really require much in the way of performance, so I may or may not recreate the project depending on if it seems like a worthwhile learning experience.